panchul/workspace/README.md

 technologies.

 Pre-requisites include VirtualBox, Vagrant, and Ansible.
-Once you have those on your host machine, you can provision the VMs for particular type of work, and clone the sandboxes:
+(Ansible is not officially supported on Windows, there are some shell provisioning scripts to compensate, in work-in-progress state) Once you have those on your host machine, you can spin off the vms:

+* gen1 - a generic machine with shell provisioning only
+* gen2 - another generic machine with shell provisioning only
+* gen3 - a more elaborate generic machine
+* yser1 - YARC node
+* yser2 - YARC node
+* yser3 - YARC node
+* ycli1 - YARC node
+* ycli2 - YARC node
+* ycli3 - YARC node
-* sb_cpp - sandbox for C++ development.
+* sbcpp1 - a generic sandbox for C++ development.
+    * Clones, among other things, sb_cpp repo
-* sb_erlang - sandbox for Erlang development.
+* sberl1 - a generic sandbox for Erlang development.
+    * Clones, among other things, sb_erl repo
+* sbsc1 - a generic sandbox for Scala development.
+    * Clones, among other things, sb_scala repo

+Other sandbox repositories could be provisioned on these boxes.
+For example,

 * sb_bash - sandbox for bash development, tips and tricks you don't have to re-type every time you need them on a new machine.

 TODO: Make a diagram how the other repos are connected to this one using